Anand-Sony/ROS2--Digital-Twin-of-Robotic-Arm/README.md

 [Click here to watch the demo](https://github.com/Anand-Sony/ROS2--Digital-Twin-of-Robotic-Arm/raw/main/Demonstration.mp4)

 [Click here to watch the demo with real-time data](https://github.com/Anand-Sony/ROS2--Digital-Twin-of-Robotic-Arm/raw/main/Demo%20with%20real-time%20data.mp4)

+## 📌 Overview
+This project focuses on developing a **Digital Twin of a Robotic Arm using ROS2**, integrating virtual simulation with real-world robotic system concepts.
+The system enables **real-time visualization, joint control, and simulation**, demonstrating core principles of **robotics, automation, and smart manufacturing**.

 ## 🚀 Key Features
 - 🔧 Digital Twin development using ROS2